 The Right Dial Can Make a Difference!

-Having the correct dial on a particular watch, or having a rare or unusual dial, can make a big difference in the collector's value assigned to the watch.
-Here's a good example: You can add over $1000 to the value of an Illinois Bunn Special, 23-jewel, marked "60-hour" on the watch movement, if it also has a Montgomery dial that is signed " 23-Jewel 60-Hour" like the NOS example shown below.
+Having the correct dial on a particular watch, or having a rare or unusual dial, can sometimes make a big difference in the value collectors assign to a particular watch.
+Here's an example: You could add about $1000 to the price-tag of an Illinois Bunn Special, 23-jewel, marked "60-hour" on the watch movement, if it also has a Montgomery dial that is signed " 23-Jewel 60-Hour" like the NOS example shown below.
 Not all watch dials are this rare, of course, but finding the right dial on the right watch is something every collector should keep in mind when hunting for those "hidden treasures".

 Replacing Damaged Pocket Watch Dials

 We are often asked whether replacements are available for damaged enamel dials, and the answer is: usually not, but it depends on the watch and the dial.
 There are no current manufacturers of pocketwatch dials, and finding old-stock replacement pocketwatch dials can be a real challenge.
 If your goal is to find a particular dial style to fit a particular watch, you could be searching for a very long time.
 For more common watches with higher production quantities, like Waltham and Elgin and Illinois and Hamilton (for example), old-stock dials can sometimes be located to replace a damaged dial, but it's definitely hit or miss.
 We have a large inventory of NOS and used vintage dials, so check with us if you're looking for a particular dial... we might just have what you need.